ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

   - [the] Mills' home
   - The Mills' Place
   - post office
-  - postmaster (when referring to title)
+  - postmaster (when referring to position)
   - Postmaster Edward H. Mills (as part of title)

 ## Distribution